na-na-hi/renget/archive/h5izt6.md

 ***
 ***

 A sudden tremor shook the labyrinth, forcing the combatants apart.
-With a flash of light, two pro heroes materialized amidst the fray - the explosive Impakt.
-Inigo's heart sank.
-The organizers must have deemed their army too disruptive.
+With a flash of light, the pro hero materialized amidst the fray - the explosive Impakt.The organizers must have deemed their army too disruptive.

 "None shall pass!"
 Impakt bellowed.
-"Unless you prove your worth, young heroes!"
+"Unless you can prove your worth, young heroes!"

 Before Inigo could appeal to them, Impakt crashed into their frontliners.
-With a single punch he scattered Inigo's team.
+With a combo of kicks and hooks he scattered Inigo's team.
 Inigo seethed, but restrained his anger.
 Fighting the pro directly would only make things worse.

-Inigo barely avoided a crushing blow from Impakt.
+Inigo barely avoided a crushing blow from Impakt as his barrier shattered from the man's elbow drop.

 Kinji enhanced his legs with his quirk and leaped away from a charging Impakt. <What's the plan, Ryu-kishi?
 We're getting slaughtered here!>